Can't Get Over

-"Can't Get Over" is a song by Swedish singer September from her third studio album Dancing Shoes (2007).
+"Can't Get Over" is a song by Swedish singer Petra Marklund, credited under her stage name September from her third studio album Dancing Shoes (2007).
 Written by Anoo Bhagavan, Jonas von der Burg and Niklas von der Burg, it was released on 20 June 2007 in Sweden as the lead single from the album.
-The song was also released as a single from September's various compilations that were released internationally, with a new remix of the song was released in the UK on 9 March 2009 as the second single from Cry for You - The Album (2009).
+The song was also released as a single from Marklund's various compilations that were released internationally, with a new remix of the song was released in the UK on 9 March 2009 as the second single from Cry for You - The Album (2009).
 Commercially, "Can't Get Over" was a commercial success, peaking at five in Sweden and fourteen in the United Kingdom.

-Music video
+Music videos

 Promotional video

 Two official music videos were released for the single.
 The first video was a promotional video which did not release officially through airplay and other charts.
 The video features September in a trouble relationship, the video also features promotional small snippets of her for the photoshoot of the covers.